uswitch/blueshift/README.md

 ## TODO

 * Change `KeyWatcher` to identify when directories are deleted, can exit the watcher process and remove from the list of watched directories.
 If it's added again later can then just create a new process.
+* Add safety check when processing data files- ensure that the header line of the TSV file matches the contents of `manifest.edn`

 ## Authors